TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 This Agreement and any dispute arising out of or in connection with this Agreement (“Dispute”) will be governed as to all matters, including, but not limited to the validity, construction and performance of this Agreement, by and under the laws of the State of Texas, United States of America, without giving effect to conflicts of law principles thereof.
 Any and all actions, lawsuits, or other legal proceedings related to such Dispute shall be filed only in the federal or state courts located in Travis County, Texas.
 Each of the Parties hereby consent to the exclusive personal jurisdiction of the federal or state courts located in Travis County, Texas, USA.

-**Indeed Smart Recruit**
+**Indeed MoBolt**

 TERMS AND CONDITIONS

-These Terms and Conditions set forth the terms and conditions under which Indeed will provide access to the Indeed Smart Recruit Software and services to Customer.
-The Agreement sets forth the terms and conditions under which Customer may Use (as defined herein) Indeed’s Smart Recruit Software indicated in the Agreement (“Software”).
+These Terms and Conditions set forth the terms and conditions under which Indeed will provide access to the Indeed MoBolt Software and services to Customer.
+The Agreement sets forth the terms and conditions under which Customer may Use (as defined herein) the Indeed MoBolt Software indicated in the Agreement (“Software”).
 Any references to “Indeed” shall mean Indeed Inc. when your business address is within the United States and otherwise “Indeed” shall refer to Indeed Ireland.

 **1\.
 LICENSE GRANT AND RIGHT OF USE**